 Read: Galaxy S7 Oreo news

 You have to install firmware meant for the exact model no. of your device, so check out that first before downloading the firmware.
 Check out the sections below to identify model no. of your handset, and a way to install the firmware given in the table below for various model no. of the S8.

 Samsung Galaxy S8 Firmware

-All the Galaxy S8 models in the US come with the same model no. now, but their firmwares are available separately.
-But because their firmwares are cross-compatible, meaning you can flash a firmware meant strictly for T-Mobile Galaxy S8 on AT&T S8, and that won’t cause any problem — your AT&T SIM would work just alright.
+All the Galaxy S8 models in the US come with the same model no. now, but their firmware is available separately.
+But because their firmware is cross-compatible, meaning you can flash a firmware meant strictly for T-Mobile Galaxy S8 on AT&T S8, and that won’t cause any problem — your AT&T SIM would work just alright.
 Nonetheless, we have still segregated firmware for respective carrier models, because we can, and it feels safer too.

 How to identify firmware exactly meant for your carrier in the USA?

 Well, the US Galaxy S8 comes with model no. SM-G950U for all carriers (SM-G950U1 is an unlocked device), so you have to find the SM-G950U firmware that ends with the code of your carrier.
 The carrier codes are as follows:

 - ATT for AT&T

 - VZW for Verizon Wireless